 The MSDE targets specific universal professional learning activities to local early intervention leaders.
 These include the annual DSE/EIS Professional Learning Institute with an early childhood strand, quarterly face-to-face Birth through 21 Leadership professional learning, and monthly Birth through 21 Leadership teleconferences.
-For FFY 2014 and 2015 the focus of the professional learning activities for early intervention leaders will be high-quality, functional, routines-based IFSPs with the rollout of a reflection tool and training modules.
+For FFY 2016 the focus of the professional learning activities for early intervention leaders was on high-quality, functional, routines-based IFSPs with the rollout of a reflection tool and training modules.
+In FFY 2017, the focus was on evidence-based teaming practices, natural and inclusive learning opportunities, and effective coaching.